CEO of Troldtekt receives The Building Component Award

-"It is a huge recognition of both the product, our company, our approach and, not least, our talented employees.
-It is only through their daily commitment, attention and team spirit that I stand here with the Building Component Award.
+"It is an immense recognition of both the product, our company, our approach and not least our skilled employees.
+It is only through their daily commitment, attention and team spirit that I am here today to receive the Building Component Award.

 "Throughout the past three years, we have invested extensively in optimising our production, in line with sustainable principles.
 In 2018 we will carry out another major investment of approx. DKK 170 million which will increase our capacity significantly to be able to keep up with the demand.
 I am proud that our company receives this award and proud of the large appreciation connected to the award,” says Peer Leth.

 Focusing on building components that make a difference is an important part of the origin of VILLUM FONDEN and VELUX FONDEN.
 The founder of the foundations, Villum Kann Rasmussen, established his own company in 1941 and worked intensively with building components for the rest of his life.
 His most famous building component is the VELUX Skylight Window.

 About the special aspects of building components and the importance of the building component award, Søren Nielsen, architect MAA and partner at Vandkunsten Architects and member of the Award Committee says:

 “The Building Component Award focuses on materials, details and beautiful and durable solutions that are well conceived and well implemented.
 With the award, we wish to honor the enthusiasts who have It can be a product that may affect many people's everyday lives or a constructional solution that makes the work for the craftsman.